floschne/die-e-sozialen/README.md

 4. Social Feature / add Help Portal on interactive map
 5. Create splash-screen image -> Florian
-7. Make project ready to compile to iOS and Android (some version conflicts prevent that) -> Phil
 8. All together, please clean up the code you were working on -> All

 ## Done
 1. Make crypto usable
+3. Add Hilfe bieten delete button (delete offer from db with offer-id given by user)
 2. Add a QR-code to be scanned for key-exchange

-3. Add Hilfe bieten delete button (delete offer from db with offer-id given by user)

 4. UI improvements
 - Edit dev-server config to use full cardova while development.
 - Add back button and fix init logic for hilfe anbieten modal in hilfe-bieten.ts